openmm/openmm/docs-source/usersguide/library/05_languages_not_cpp.rst

-Before you start writing your own Fortran program that calls OpenMM, be sure you can build and run the two Fortran examples that are supplied with OpenMM (see Chapter :ref:`openmm-tutorials`).
+Before you start writing your own Fortran program that calls OpenMM, be sure you can build and run the two Fortran examples that are supplied with OpenMM (see Chapter :numref:`openmm-tutorials`).
 These can be built from the supplied :code:`Makefile` on Linux and Mac, or supplied :code:`NMakefile` and Visual Studio solution files on Windows.